0x6796/DisFree/README.md

 ## License

+DisFree is free software licensed under the **GNU General Public License v3.0 or later (GPL-3.0-or-later)**.

+You are free to use, study, modify and redistribute DisFree under the terms of the GNU GPL.
+If you distribute modified versions, the corresponding source must remain available under the GPL terms.

+See [`LICENSE`](LICENSE) for the full license text.

-A project license has not been selected yet.
-The bundled WinDivert files retain their upstream license in `windows/third_party/windivert/LICENSE.txt`.
+The bundled WinDivert files retain their own upstream license in `windows/third_party/windivert/LICENSE.txt`.